ghandylan/ghandylan/README.md

 <br>
 <h3 align="left">Student.
 Programmer.</h3>

 <p align="left">I'm Dylan, an information technology student from Mapúa University.
-I am very interested in Data Engineering and am currently learning SQL and Python.
+I am very interested in Data Engineering, and I am currently learning SQL and Python.
 If you would like to work together, please don't hesitate to contact me <a href="https://linkedin.com/in/dylantayag">here</a>.</p>
 </p>